 - Ready to Post: Once the clinician marks an encounter “Ready for Billing”, it will appear as “Ready to Post” on the Schedule.
 (Prior to 8.11, this was indicated by a green check mark)

-- Posted: Once an encounter has been posted in chuck, PCC EHR will indicate that the encounter is “Posted”
+- Posted: Once an encounter has been posted, PCC EHR will indicate that the encounter is “Posted”